Skip to main content

 23 mentions Positive Neutral Negative

 The game's stability is heavily criticized, with numerous users reporting severe bugs, graphical glitches, and unplayable conditions across various setups.
 Many players experienced issues such as disappearing cursors, freezing screens, and the need for extensive troubleshooting to achieve any functionality.
-Overall, the game is deemed extremely unstable, particularly on modern operating systems, making it frustrating for users despite some appreciation for its gameplay elements.
+Overall, the game is deemed extremely unstable, particularly on modern operating systems, making it frustrating for users despite its potential appeal.

 • “Completely unplayable due to graphical glitches.”